Music in Me

 “So they took Jesus, and he went out, bearing his own cross, to the place called the place of a skull, which is called in Hebrew Gol′gotha.”

 Consider the great pain Jesus felt from the thorns piercing/digging into His head after the wounds He had received from His scourging, so that thinking and moving must have been terribly difficult.
 I can consider this to a mild degree when I remember how it hurt so badly when I had a sore throat from Covid, that I could not even think properly enough to close my mouth, such that saliva fell to the ground.
-How much more the magnitude of Jesus’ pain?
+How much more was the magnitude of Jesus’ pain?

-The brutality of His executioners was so peak that they had subjected Him to a scourging with all sorts of sinister weapons, and a crowning with sharp thorns, reviling and beating, before throwing on His shoulders a heavy wooden cross to carry, the instrument of His execution, to the place of His execution.
-Think what the torture this did to his mind and body to go through all this mental, physical and emotional suffering.
-At any point, He could have thrown the cross away or lost his temper and destroyed all of humanity, but instead with perfect love and patience, even in His state, His feet and His heart moved forward to the place of a skull.
+At any point, He could have thrown the cross away or lost his temper or lashed out and destroyed all of humanity, but instead with perfect love and patience, even in His state, His feet and His heart moved forward to the place of a skull.
 Ordinarily, a human should not have been able to hold it together or even take a step, considering the extreme pain, but for the indwelling of the Holy Spirit Who propelled Him.
+His heart swelled with greater love as He made this journey.

 I read that the greatest wound that Jesus bore that is not spoken about much is the wound on His shoulder from the cross digging into His skin.
-Under the weight of the cross, His pain and struggle caused Him to trip and lose his footing 3 times and each time, the cross slammed onto His back, as His face hit the ground.
+Under the weight of the cross, His pain and struggle caused Him to trip too quickly, and lose his footing 3 times.
+Each time, the cross slammed onto His back, as His face hit the ground.
 The thorns dug even further into His head.
 His writhing body in pain was a source of anger and disgust to His executioners, who hit Him further with whips and their feet, in a bid to get Him to His feet.
 Their eyes looked but without seeing The Man.
 Their hearts cold, cruel and unmoved at the sight of His suffering.
-He did not lose His temper but rose up, carrying His cross, with strength, perfect love and patience that is impossible without the indwelling of the Holy Spirit, and His eyes locked with His mother’s.
+He did not lose His temper but rose up, carrying His cross, with great strength, perfect love and patience that is impossible without the indwelling of the Holy Spirit, and His eyes locked with His mother’s.

 Did he feel alone until that moment?
 “Mom” I think He could have echoed in His mind.

 The prophecy of Simeon, the danger when He was an infant and His loss when He was 12 years were all but preparatory for this moment, to a heart tinged with sorrow throughout the raising of her Son, and yet nothing could really prepare Her to see it come to be.
-And how the pain ripped through her heart in her grief.
-His grief must have doubled when He took in her sorrow for Him.
-Both ever committed to submitting to the Will of the Father, brimming with ardent love for God and perfect charity for all mankind, knowing that it had to be.
+And how the pain ripped through her heart in her grief as she accompanied Him on His way to Calvary.
+She wanted so much to comfort Him.

 Our comfort in sorrow, pray for us.